sensedeep/dynamodb-onetable/README.md

 If `params.parse` is set to false, the unmodified DynamoDB response will be returned.
 Otherwise the results will be parsed and mapped into a set of Javascript properties.

 The `params.where` clause may be used to define a filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
+See [Where Clause](#where) for more details.

+<a name="model-remove"></a>
 #### async remove(properties, params = {})

 Remove an item from the database.
 This wraps the DynamoDB `delete` method.